secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/index.html.md

   - Does the landing page pull in the tokens that have already been provided?
   - Are there any spelling mistakes or incorrect dates?

-**FMC to test the setup again, once Verticurl finishes the landing page with all remaining tokens by doing the following:**
+**FMC to test the setup again, once Marketing Ops finishes the landing page with all remaining tokens by doing the following:**
 - Submit a test registration.
 NOTE: Anyone already signed up as a host or panelist in Zoom should not utilize their GitLab email address to test the site (you will not receive a confirmation).
 If you utilize a different email address, make sure to indicate your registration is a test by listing `test` in first and last name fields.
 Test the LIVE landing page to make sure the registration is tracked appropriately in the Marketo program and you get a confirmation email from Zoom.
   - Are you getting a confirmation email and in that email, is there a calendar invite with the access link?
   - Does the calendar invite save the correct time on your calendar?